What is VTEC?

 - Wash hands thoroughly after contact with farm animals and animal faeces.

-Further information can be found in Verotoxigenic E.coli O157 Annual Reports.
+Further information on the epidemiology of verotoxigenic E. coli O157 in Ireland can be found in Verotoxigenic E.coli O157 Annual Reports.